 Our new outpost, located at 2895 West 33rd Avenue – at the intersection of Mackenzie Street, opened in February 2022.
-This new location in the very heart of Vancouver’s west side, will provide a unique opportunity for the gallery’s roster of artists to connect with a new audiences, to present new projects and to participate in curated group exhibitions
+This new location in the very heart of Vancouver’s west side will provide a unique opportunity for the gallery’s roster of artists to connect with a new audience, to present new projects and participate in curated group exhibitions

-With a commitment to advancing the cultural capital of the city the gallery has since partnered with Pattison to present The Billboard Project (2020-2021), extending the public’s access to local artists and treats viewers to approachable, yet thought-provoking contemporary art on the billboard.
-Featuring Kathy Slade, Annie Briard, Jack Chapman, Jessica Bushey and Robert Kleyn, during a time when an in-person visit at galleries or museums was less possible due to the pandemic.
+With a commitment to advancing the cultural capital of the city, the gallery has since partnered with Pattison to present The Billboard Project (2020-2021), extending the public’s access to local artists and treating viewers to approachable yet thought-provoking contemporary art on the billboard.
+Featuring Kathy Slade, Annie Briard, Jack Chapman, Jessica Bushey and Robert Kleyn during a time when an in-person visit at galleries or museums was less possible due to the pandemic.

-Founder and director Mónica Reyes has been a longstanding figure in the Vancouver art scene having served as Vice President of the Contemporary Art Society of Vancouver, the Board of Latincouver.
-Today she sits on the Board of the Strathcona Board Improvement Assosiation.
+Founder and director Mónica Reyes has been a longstanding figure in the Vancouver art scene, having served as Vice President of the Contemporary Art Society of Vancouver, the Board of Latincouver.
+Today she sits on the Board of the Strathcona Board Improvement Association.
 Reyes is committed to investing in art that gives voice to the cultural diversity of the Pacific Northwest.

 Olumoroti Soji-George (He/They) is an aspiring curator, film theorist and writer.
 Olumoroti is currently an MA candidate at SFU’S school for the contemporary arts, studying contemporary art studies.
 Olumoroti is also the curator at the Black Arts Centre in Surrey, BC and The Programming Coordinator at Gallery Gachet.
 Olumoroti’s curatorial practice revolves around unravelling the nuances regarding the multifaceted ways Blackness is embodied in the arts and conceptualizing the way Black Contemporary artists are presenting a post-modern perspective on the state of Blackness in the current world through their artworks.